 Frequently asked pre-consult questions

-- What is the cost of an initial consultation?The initial consultation is $150.
+- What is the cost of an initial consultation?Pricing for the initial consult will be $175.00.
 We will provide you with an estimate for any additional diagnostics that may be recommended at the time of the appointment, once the examination has been completed.

 - Do I need a referral to schedule an appointment with Dr. Holsworth or Dr. Campbell?Primary veterinarians refer most of our cases to us and we have established relationships to work together for the best outcome of the patient.
 We strongly recommend that you see your primary veterinarian prior to coming directly to VetSurg.

 - Does VetSurg do common veterinary care or have an emergency service?As a small surgical practice, our focus is on providing our clients and patients with excellent surgical treatment and post-op management following elective procedures.
 At this time, we are not equipped to provide emergency surgical intervention, as we have limitations on our surgery days (Monday-Wednesday) and 24 hour care.
 In certain cases, we may be able to provide surgical management in a timely manner with the cooperation directly from our referring veterinarians.
 We do not perform dentals, wellness exams, vaccines, or other routine services and recommend you see your primary veterinarian for these treatments.